techtore/dev_exercise/README.md

 ## Other Things To Consider

-1. `git` history: A consistent and accurate git history greatly aids in the code review process - which is core to Healthify's technical workflow.
+1. `git` history: A consistent and accurate git history greatly aids in the code review process - which is core to Listen360's technical workflow.
 2. Clarity & Documentation: Your code should be expressive and understandable.
 Solid unit tests usually provide enough documentation, but aren't always sufficient.
 Whether via unit tests, comments, exceptionally expressive code or all of the above, make sure you submit easy to understand code!